msg-byu/getting-started/README.md

 you need to be an effective member of the MSG group and become a good programmer.
 Most of the things is this guide you will be able to modify and adapt to fit your own circumstances once you get familiar with the tools.
-However, the ideas behind the overall workflow and design process are not optional as they are the keys to writing good scientific code.
+However, the ideas behind the overall work flow and design process are not optional as they are the keys to writing good scientific code.